 Back in 2016, I posted an article on laboratory testing for cement slurries.
-In this article I briefly referred to the changes in the preparation of the slurry in the laboratory to account for the additional mixing energy typical in small slurry volume jobs using batch-mixer, like in CT operations.
-In fact, it is common in CT service companies to increase the time in the blender at 12,000 rpm to “simulate” the additional mixing energy created no only inside the batch-mixer but also through the CT when comparing with the mixing energy derived from the standard API procedure.
-This knowledge is widely extended since more than two decades ago.
+In this article, I briefly referred to the changes in the preparation of the slurry in the laboratory, to account for the additional mixing energy typical in small slurry volume jobs using a batch-mixer.
+(Like in coiled tubing/CT operations).

 - At equal mixing energies, direct comparisons between the different devices (laboratory blender or field equipment) never led to matching results.
 In all cases, the differences among mixing devices were much more pronounced than the differences among various levels of mixing energy.

 - As the shear rate increases, the yield point declines dramatically at the lower shear rates and then tends to increase.